-The 2023 Action Plan is not intended to provide a definitive plan regarding future beautification, infrastructure, or development activities; however, it will provide steps to assist in the removal of obstacles that have prevented such activities in the past.
+The 2024 Action Plan is not intended to provide a definitive plan regarding future beautification, infrastructure, or development activities; however, it will provide steps to assist in the removal of obstacles that have prevented such activities in the past.

-Action Responsible Party Timeframe Cost Evaluate and negotiate for the acquisition of CDA, City Manager Jan-Dec \$5,000 property along the Hwy 283 corridor Market CDA property for development CDA, City, DAD Ongoing \$15,000 Plan and implement area aesthetic CDA, City Ongoing \$25,000improvements - \$50,000 Plan and implement infrastructure projects CDA, City Jan-Dec Variable
+Action Responsible Party Timeframe Cost Evaluate and negotiate for the acquisition of CDA, City Manager Jan-Dec \$5,000 property along the Hwy 283 corridor Market CDA property for development CDA, City, DAD Ongoing \$15,000 Plan and implement area improvements CDA, City Ongoing >\$30,000 Plan and implement infrastructure projects CDA, City Jan-Dec Variable

-• Downtown Revitalization-in 2010, Lexington was awarded a grant under the Downtown Revitalization (DTR) Program, administered by NDED, to study and develop a plan to strengthen the downtown business atmosphere, improve and rehabilitate the downtown, and reduce substandard and blight conditions that currently exist.
-In April 2010, a study that analyzed the condition of the downtown was completed, which contained general and specific recommendations for improvements, and an implementation schedule.
-The City Council accepted the findings of the study and took several steps to implement improvements.
+• Downtown Revitalization-in 2010, a study that analyzed the condition of the downtown was completed, which contained general and specific recommendations for improvements, and an implementation schedule.
+The City Council accepted the findings of the study and has taken several steps to implement improvements.

-The City intends to develop a general master plan for downtown projects in 2023 and beyond, utilizing community involvement and the 2010 study as a foundation for planning.
-The projects will involve infrastructure improvements, property redevelopment, building renovation, and aesthetic enhancements.
+Although the revitalization study is aged, it provides a solid foundation for improvement planning.
+The City will continue efforts to develop projects involving infrastructure improvements, property redevelopment, building renovation, dilapidated building removal, and aesthetic enhancements.
 This program will be long-term and will require public and private investment to be successful.
+As the downtown area is included in RDA #3, the City will employ available redevelopment assistance to support viable projects.